Our perspective

 Direct AI coding agents.
 Provide context: validated specs, approved test cases, codebase patterns.
 Ensure AI writes tests first, then implementation.
 Review AI-generated code for correctness, security, and maintainability.

 Ensure all code passes automated quality gates before merge.
-Monitor build health and test coverage.
-Own production monitoring and incident response.
-Gather post-launch feedback to inform future iterations.
+Monitor build health, test coverage, and production health.

 "Just because you can build it, doesn't mean you should."

 AI makes it easy to build more, faster.
-Every feature is a liability — it needs maintenance, creates complexity, and adds cognitive load for users.
+Every feature carries an ongoing cost.
+It needs maintenance, creates complexity, and adds cognitive load for users.
 The job isn't to build as much as possible; it's to build only what creates genuine value.

 Aspect Old World AI-Assisted World